11-year-old gymnast gets N1m, free flights from Air Peace – The Sun Nigeria

 “Congratulations to Stephanie Onusiriuka, an 11-year-old Nigerian who recently won a gold medal at the Junior Olympics Level of the African Club Championship in Pretoria.”

-It added: “Supporting young talent, especially in sports, is part of our Corporate Social Responsibility orientation”.
+It added: “Supporting young talent, especially in sports, is part of our Coporate Social Responsibility orientation”.

 The News Agency of Nigeria (NAN) reports that Onusiriuka, alongside eight other gymnasts from the Abuja-based Tony International Gymnastics Club, featured at the Aug.
 12 to Aug.
 13 event in Pretoria.(NAN)